What Is Hepatitis?

 What Is Hepatitis C (HCV)?

 Hepatitis C is a contagious liver disease.
 It results from infection with the Hep C virus.
-It can range in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
+It can range in severity.
+Some only have it for a few weeks.
+Some might have it develop into a chronic condition.

 What Is the Difference Between Acute and Chronic Hep C?